 Investments are benchmarked against the 7-day LIBID rate.
-This rate is used as it traditionally represents an achievable return on short-term investments without
+This rate is used as it traditionally represents an achievable return on short-term investments without active treasury management.
+The target rate - the margin above the benchmark - is as follows:

 - for the in-house team: 105% of the benchmark rate (i.e. if the benchmark rate is 4% then the target rate is 4% times 1.05 which is 4.2%). - for the external cash manager: 115% of the benchmark rate.
 The higher margin reflects the long-term nature of the cash manager mandate and the potential higher returns from the specialist markets available to the manager. - Banking services